10 Credit Score Myths Revealed Here

 Myth #4: Getting a Personal Loan Will Hurt My Credit

-You're adding to your debt-to-income ratio, which lenders factor into their decision on how much they'll lend you.
-This can be an indicator of whether or not you have enough money coming in to repay the debt.
-You're also hurting your credit score, as most creditors report payments and balances monthly to the three major national credit bureaus — Experian, Transunion, and Equifax — and each time you miss a payment it dings your credit score by 5 points up to 100 points for very late payments over 60 days past due (depending on what state law says).
-Your interest rate might increase because of this too;
+You are increasing your debt-to-income ratio, which lenders consider in deciding how much you could be loaned.
+This might show whether or not you have adequate income to pay back the loan.
+Most creditors report payments and balances monthly to the three main national credit bureaus — Experian, Transunion, and Equifax — and each time you miss a payment your credit score suffers by five points up to one hundred points depending on what state law says.
+This also may cause your interest rate to rise;

 Myth #5: Closing a Credit Card Will Improve My Credit Score

-Closing a credit card account can be an effective way to improve your credit score.
-The average person has about 3-5 open accounts at any given time, with each having different balances and payments on them.
-Closing one will help bring the total balance of all your accounts down so that you are not paying more than 30% of your available credit limit.
+One approach to raising your credit score is closing a credit card account.
+At any one moment, the typical individual has three to five open accounts with varying balances and payments on each.
+Closing one will assist reduce the total amount of all your accounts down so you are not paying more than thirty percent of your authorized credit limit.

 Myth #6: Using a Debit Card Will Improve My Credit Score

-Many people are under the impression that if they use their debit card instead of cash, they're lowering their chances of having high debt or an outstanding balance.
-This couldn't be more wrong!
-In fact, by using your debit card to make purchases instead of cash, you're essentially giving yourself instant gratification without actually spending any money at all – and this could hurt your credit score in the long run.
+Many believe that using their debit card instead of cash reduces their likelihood of having a large debt or an outstanding amount.
+This is just incorrect!
+Actually, by using your debit card to make purchases rather than cash, you are effectively providing yourself fast satisfaction without really spending any money at all – and over time this might damage your credit score.

 Myth #7: Paying Off My Debts Will Improve My Credit Score